tungstenfabric/website/README.md

 Whether you want to fix a typo in comments or introduce a brand new feature, there are a few steps which make the process smoother:

+* Subscribe to the [dev@lists.tungsten.io] mailing list.

-* Subscribe to the [tungsten-dev@googlegroups.com] mailing list.
-Not only it connects you with peer Tungsen Fabric developers but also gets you an access to the [Tungsten Fabric Community Drive].
+* Temporarily, subscribe to the [tungsten-dev@googlegroups.com] mailing list in order to get access to the [Tungsten Fabric Community Drive].
 There you can find legal and technical docs, event decks and similar resources to boost your understanding of Tungsten Fabric.
+This material will eventually be moving to [https://wiki.tungsten.io] or Git repositories but currently there is useful info that is only available on the Community Drive.

 * [Join Slack].
 Post your questions to relevant channels, don't abuse @here, get help and help others.
 The mailing list works best for long-running